Our newsletter offers amazing insights,

 Clotilda completed her matric at McAuley’s house in November 2016 and immediately started her wine immersion with Great Domaines after completing her exams.

-She is working at Great Domaines as an Intern while studying part time at Boston City college towards a Bcom degree in Marketing Management.
+She started working at Great Domaines as an Intern while studying part time at Boston City college towards a Bcom degree in Marketing Management.
+Clotilda is currently the Marketing Assistant for Great Domaines.

 Contact Clotilda: firstname.lastname@example.org